clstrfcuk/wp-content/plugins/artiss-transient-cleaner/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.1 =
+* Urgent update to fix a bug that will affect those running WordPress before version 4.4

+= 1.4 =
+* Lots of improved goodness, including a modifiable scheduler and better compatibility with multisite installations

 = 1.3.1 =
 * Minor update to add a text domain and path